Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 *******************************************************************************************************

 **NOTE** - You can also scale your Control Plane nodes for this particular cluster, however it has to be **scaled independently from the worker nodes** themselves.
-You can scale the Control Plane nodes using the command:
+You can scale the Control Plane nodes using the command.
+Before you run this command however, check that you have an extra 16GB memory left of your AKSHCIHost001 OS - if your host has been deployed with 64GB RAM, you may not have enough capacity for an additonal 2 Control Plane VMs.

 ```powershell
 Set-AksHciCluster –Name akshciclus001 -controlPlaneNodeCount 3